-More than a decade after his conviction for soliciting prostitution from a minor, registered sex offender Jeffrey Epstein has been charged in New York with sex trafficking.
+It came more than a decade after his conviction for soliciting prostitution from a minor, for which he was registered as a sex offender.

-The 66-year-old in the past socialised with Prince Andrew, President Donald Trump and former President Bill Clinton.
+The 66-year-old in the past socialised with Prince Andrew and former presidents Donald Trump and Bill Clinton.